Federal judge says she will temporarily block billions in health funding cuts to states

 A federal judge will temporarily block President Donald Trump’s administration from cutting billions in federal dollars that support COVID-19 initiatives and public health projects throughout the country.

-U.S. District Judge Mary McElroy in Rhode Island said Thursday that she plans to grant the court order sought by 23 states and the District of Columbia.
+U.S. District Judge Mary McElroy, appointed by Trump in 2019 but first nominated by former President Barack Obama, in Rhode Island said Thursday that she plans to grant the court order sought by 23 states and the District of Columbia.

-“They make a case, a strong case, for the fact that they will succeed on the merits, so I’m going to grant the temporary restraining order,” said McElroy, who was appointed by Trump in 2019.
-McElroy said she would issue a written ruling later.
+“They make a case, a strong case, for the fact that they will succeed on the merits, so I’m going to grant the temporary restraining order,” said McElroy, who plans to issue a written ruling later.

 New York Attorney General Letitia James tweeted about the judge’s decision immediately after the hearing, saying: “We’re going to continue our lawsuit and fight to ensure states can provide the medical services Americans need.”

-The states' lawsuit, filed Tuesday, sought to immediately stop the $11 billion in cuts.
-It said the loss of money — which was allocated by Congress during the pandemic and mostly used for COVID-related initiatives, as well as for mental health and substance use efforts — will devastate U.S. public health infrastructure, putting states "at greater risk for future pandemics and the spread of otherwise preventable disease and cutting off vital public health services."
+The states’ lawsuit, filed Tuesday, sought to immediately stop the $11 billion in cuts.
+The money was allocated by Congress during the pandemic and mostly used for COVID-related initiatives, as well as for mental health and substance use efforts.
+The lawsuit said losing the money would devastate U.S. public health infrastructure, putting states “at greater risk for future pandemics and the spread of otherwise preventable disease and cutting off vital public health services.”

-The U.S. Health and Human Services Department has defended the decision, saying that the money was being wasted since the pandemic is over.
+The U.S. Department of Health and Human Services has defended the decision, saying that the money was being wasted since the pandemic is over.

 State and local public health departments already have laid off people, including nearly 200 employees at the Minnesota Department of Health.
 North Carolina says it stands to lose about $230 million, and California officials put their potential losses at $1 billion.

+Pennsylvania Gov. Josh Shapiro, who is also part of the lawsuit, said half a billion dollars in public health grants that support long-term care for the elderly and immunizations for children were at stake in his state.

+“As a result of taking the Administration to court, these dollars will now start flowing again,” he wrote on X.

-The temporary block on chopping health funding is the latest in a series of legal setbacks for the Trump administration, which is facing some 150 lawsuits on issues ranging from immigration to deep financial and job cuts at federal agencies to transgender rights.
-Federal judges have issued dozens of orders slowing — at least for now — the president's ambitious conservative agenda.
+The temporary block on chopping health funding is the latest legal setback for the Trump administration, which is facing some 150 lawsuits on issues ranging from immigration to deep financial and job cuts at federal agencies to transgender rights.
+Federal judges have issued dozens of orders slowing — at least for now — the president’s ambitious conservative agenda.